RafaelBroseghini/HTML-CSS-JS-Projects/README.md

 # Html-Projects
-This repository includes some templates I have designed in my free time.
+This repository includes some simple programs that I have created in my free time using HTML, CSS and JS.